-- A.R.
-321. At is assessed a technical foul for committing misconduct: - (1) Before the start of the game in which she was listed as a starter; or - (2) After the first period clearly ended in which she was a player.
+A.R.
+10-40.
+A1 is assessed a technical foul for committing misconduct:

+- (1) Before the start of the game in which they were listed as a starter; or - (2) After the first quarter clearly ended in which they were a player.

-RULING: (1) and (2) A1 shall be assessed a bench technical foul since she was, by definition, a member of bench personnel and not yet a player.
-As a result, A1's technical foul shall count toward her disqualification and ejection, and toward the team-foul total in the period which was to be played.
+RULING: (1) and (2) A1 shall be assessed a bench technical foul since they were, by definition, a member of bench personnel and not yet a player.
+As a result, A1's technical foul shall count toward their disqualification and ejection, and toward the team-foul total in the quarter which was to be played.
 Also, A1's technical foul shall be indirectly charged to the head coach.
 Two free throws shall be awarded to any player from Team B and play shall be resumed with (1) a jump ball or (2) a throw-in by Team B at the division line opposite the scorers' table.

-(Rule 10-12.4.a and Penalty, 4-5 and 3-1)
+(Rules 10-12.5.a and Penalty, 4-5 and 3-1)

 A.R.
-322. The official is advancing up the playing court to cover the play and as the official passes Team A's bench with their back to it, someone on that bench uses profanity.
+10-41.
+The official is advancing up the playing court to cover the play and as the official passes Team A's bench with their back to it, someone on that bench uses profanity.
 The official is certain from which bench the profanity came, but not from which party.